Pbotsaris/thread-events/README.md

             EventLoopThread >> logging in user: 'khalil'  with password: '1234'

 The `SkypeGUI` loops in a thread waiting for a user input.
-In this example we are blocking the loop with `std::get_line` whoever in a real GUI this would be a running loop.
+In this example we are blocking the loop with `std::get_line` however in a real GUI this would be a constantly running loop.
 Once event is detected the GUI pushes an event to `ThreadSafeQueue`.

 `EventLoop` is running on another thread constantly checking `ThreadSafeQueue` for new events.
 Once an `Event` is available it will check the `EventType` and